VilleTilj/Coding-projects/README.md

 # **Coding portfolio**
 This repositio contains my coding projects from university courses to my free time projects.
 It also contains some signal prosessing assingments such as small codes within other exercises.

+## Nysse

+This project was an assingment in course Programming 3, techniques.
+It was a pair project and our commit history is added to this repository to see what parts of the project was created by me.
+The project is a bigger project created with c++ in Qt Creator and the game idea is to play in Tampere and drive taxi around the city.
+More info in the project folder.

+### What I learned
+- Expand knowledge about working with a big project and multiple submodules and classes.
+- To test own code with selfmade unit test, CLI and asserts during development
+- To make documentation with doxygen and understand about Desing by contract

 ## Hanoi